 Which Dietary Fiber Supplement Is Best for Me and My Diet?

-95 percent of Americans don’t get enough fiber in their diet1.
+90 percent of Americans don’t get enough fiber in their diet1.
 Getting enough dietary fiber is important to maintain your digestive wellness, but it can be difficult to eat the daily recommended amount of high-quality, fiber-rich foods.
-On average, it takes about 7 apples, 9 cups of carrots, 9 bananas or 13 cups of broccoli to reach the recommended amount of fiber Americans from 18 to 50 years old should consume each day.
+On average, it takes about 11 granny smith apples, 14 large carrots, 14 bananas or 15 cups of broccoli to reach the recommended amount of fiber Americans from 18 to 50 years old should consume each day.

 Dietary fiber supplements are a fast and easy way to increase fiber without significantly increasing calories, carbs, or sugar.
 So, if you feel that you’re not getting enough fiber in your diet, read on to learn why you should be taking fiber supplements, and which supplement you should be taking.